mrinal15/mrinal15/README.md

 Hey There!!!

-I'm Mrinal Kumar (@mrinal15) currently a B.Tech student of IITK.
+I'm Mrinal Kumar (@mrinal15) currently a B.Tech student at IITK.

 Interested in => Let's see .............ummmm EVERYTHING

-Things I can do => hahahaha........ nothing :'(
+Things I can do => hahaha........ nothing :'(

 You can contact me at either of the given e-mail addresses